Magnusvb/mvb_boilerplate/README.md

 mvb_boilerplate
 ===============

 Very simple and bare bone frontend boilerplate with grunt, susy and bourbon.
+Susy and Bourbon need to be installed first (gem install susy and gem install bourbon).

 **This is a work in progress and I just started the whole thing.
 Image compression still not working :(